 One of Langate’s clients is a provider of back-office solutions for healthcare businesses nationwide.
 The client works with over 300 healthcare institutions in the US, meaning that they need to process a large amount of data, guarantee a stable system performance, ensure complete privacy of the processed information and adhere to all the legal regulations.
 They contacted Langate to develop an ERM plan to secure themselves from the potential risks.

 Langate professionals have conducted a profound assessment of their business, defined, quantified, and prioritized the main risks, as well as integrated an RMIS that is customized to the particularities of their operation.

 Thanks to implementing the ERM plan, they’ve been able to provide high-quality services, which consequently enabled them to constantly grow their customer base and increase the average duration of cooperation with their customer to 6 years.

 Enterprise risk management is an essential part of smooth functioning in any healthcare organization.
 It ensures quality, good reputation, prevention of cost loss and non-compliance, and the safety of patients and staff.

 The risk management framework for healthcare has three stages: risk assessment, mitigation, and monitoring.
 Yet, they all require effort and almost constant involvement.

 A healthcare institution has many risks and the risk management process may be overwhelming.
 If you need help with implementing enterprise risk management, do not hesitate to contact Langate!
-Our experts have been working in healthcare for more than 10 years and are familiar with all the challenges that institutions face.
+Our experts have been working in custom healthcare software development for more than 10 years and are familiar with all the challenges that institutions face.
 Develop your individual enterprise risk management implementation plan for healthcare with us.